AlexanderDavid/todo/readme.md

 # What is This?
-I have been searching for a nice way to store todos as plaintext on my machine.
+I have been searching for a nice way to store todos as plain-text on my machine.
 But then I realized it might be a nice side project.
 This is a simple command line todo list manager written in Rust.